Lose some, win some

 • Six months

 If you want to cancel early, you’ll need to pay a cancellation fee.
-You may also need to get lab work done, which would cost extra.
+You may also need to get diagnostic lab work done, which would cost extra.

 Found accepts insurance, and they help you navigate the process.
 If your plan does cover brand-name weight loss medications, your Found membership fee could cost as little as $17 a month.